Main Content

 Date: Community: Yellowknife Northern Arts and Cultural Centre When nightclub sensation Velma murders her philandering husband, Chicago’s slickest lawyer Billy Flynn is set to defend her.
 But when Roxie also winds up in prison, Billy takes on her case too and turns her into a media sensation.
 The two death-row murderesses develop a fierce rivalry while competing for publicity, celebrity, and a sleazy lawyer’s attention.$20 Standard Full event details

-Date: Community: Yellowknife Northern Arts and Cultural Centre Tinged with Alison McCreesh’s signature blend of humour and humanity, Degrees of Separation is a story of the North and transformation.
+Date: to Community: Yellowknife Northern Arts and Cultural Centre Tinged with Alison McCreesh’s signature blend of humour and humanity, Degrees of Separation is a story of the North and transformation.
 Following Alison’s personal journey from young adulthood to motherhood, the piece explores themes of connection, change, and anxiety told through the unique lens of a Northern life.The Tin Can Collective’s new staged adaptation brings McCreesh’s story to life, celebrating lived experiences of the North and the impact of female friendships during these pivotal years, and featuring a score composed by Yellowknife’s own Grace… Full event details

 May 2026